Mental Health First Aid

 If my Expression of Interest is successful, what is the cost of attending the course?

 There is no fee to attend the course.
-The cost of the course and all materials is covered by WorkSafe Victoria through the Mental Health Improvement Fund.
+The cost of the course and all materials is covered by WorkSafe Victoria through the Mental Health Improvement Fund, and online courses have been made possible through the Arts Centre Melbourne COVID-19 emergency appeal.
 It is highly unusual for this accredited course to be offered without cost to the attendee.
 We ask that you only submit an Expression of Interest if you are confident you will be able to attend and actively participate in the course.
+Please note, this course is only offered to Arts Wellbeing Collective members and/or people who work in the performing arts.

 What mental health problems are discussed?